daniel-wells/danielwells.me/content/posts/air-purifier-rpm-audio-signal-analysis/index.md

 <img src="images/mean_brightness_high.png" width="960" />

-In the slowest speed the streak is more likely to be present in multiple frames:
+In the slowest speed the streak is more likely to be spread across multiple frames:
 <img src="images/mean_brightness_slow.png" width="960" />

-This gives the following frequencies:
+The results above translate to the following frequencies:
-- Slow: 240 / 23.33 = 10.29 Hz (617 rpm)
+- Slow: 240 fps / 23.33 fpr = 10.29 Hz (617 rpm)
-- Medium: 240 / 14.45 = 16.61 Hz (996 rpm)
+- Medium: 240 fps / 14.45 fpr = 16.61 Hz (996 rpm)
-- High: 240 / 7.27 = 33.01 Hz (1981 rpm)
+- High: 240 fps / 7.27 fpr = 33.01 Hz (1981 rpm)

 The high and low speeds are suspiciously close to exactly 2k and 1k rpm (33.33Hz / 16.66 Hz).
-I'm going to guess those are the true frequencies.
+I'm going to guess those are what the frequencies were designed to be.

 ### Audio Analysis